survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 The `AltContainer` allows us to bind data to its immediate children.
 In this case it injects the `items` property in to `Notes`.
-It is the same idea as for decorators earlier, but now it's closer to the code.
 The pattern allows us to set up arbitrary connections to multiple stores and manage them.
+You can find another possible approach at the appendix about decorators.

 Integrating the `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.